 We at St Peter’s are very pleased to be part of your child's first year at school.
-We have really enjoyed getting to know them and are so proud of how well they have settled into school life.
+We will enjoy getting to know them better and helping them to settle into school life.

 We believe it is essential that the Foundation Stage is seen as its own Key Stage and that the planning and provision is unique to it.
-We, in the Learning Ladybird Team, are committed to making the learning engaging and exciting for every child in our class.
+We, in the Reception Team, are committed to making the learning engaging and exciting for every child in our class.

 Each area of learning and development must be implemented through planned, purposeful play and through a mix of adult-led and child-initiated activity.
 Play is essential for children’s development, building their confidence as they learn to explore, to think about problems, and relate to others.
 Children learn by leading their own play, and by taking part in play which is guided by adults.
 There is an ongoing judgement to be made by practitioners about the balance between activities led by children, and activities led or guided by adults, such as phonics, reading, writing, maths, understanding the world and expressive arts and design.
 We, as practitioners, must respond to each child’s emerging needs and interests, guiding their development through warm, positive interaction.
 As the children grow older, and as their development allows, it is expected that the balance will gradually shift towards more activities led by adults, to help the children prepare for Year 1.